Home » Garden » The Best Treatment for Poison Ivy

 close up of poison ivy next to stinking hellebore in garden - the best treatment for poison ivy

 Here is a small poison ivy vine next to my Hellebores.
 This was about the size of the patch that my pup stepped in before laying on my legs.
 Notice the plant has 3 leaves on each stem.
 Get rid of this immediately and make sure you get the roots out.
-The whole entire plant from leaves, to stem, to roots has the oils on them, so beware.
+The whole entire plant from leaves, to stems, to roots has the oils on them, so beware.

 How Do You Know If You Have Poison Ivy?

+The poison ivy rash is caused by an allergic reaction to the urushiol, so the best treatment for poison ivy is preventing the outbreak, to begin with.
 Wash your skin right away with cold soapy water if you come into contact with the oil because the quicker you get it off your skin may reduce your chances of developing the poison ivy rash.

 And as I’ve explained, that rash can last several weeks, so avoid it at all costs!

 You can treat mild cases of poison ivy rash at home with soothing lotions, over-the-counter products, and cool baths but you may need prescription medication if the rash is severe or widespread.
+The rash typically appears within 24 hours after exposure.

 How I Got THE WORST CASE OF POISON IVY EVER

+It was a few days before Labor Day weekend.
 I vividly recall letting the dogs out front to run around.
 As soon as I let them in, Koda layed on top of my lower legs to cuddle up and nap.

-The next day, I had the worst, full blown case of poison ivy ever.
+I remember showering that day (hot shower of course) and shaving my legs.
+The next day, I had the worst, full-blown case of poison ivy ever.
 It was terrible and covered the lower half of both my legs and parts of my back where I must’ve transferred the oils somehow.

 It itched, it burned, and I literally wanted to tear my skin off.
+FOR WEEKS!!!
+It was so bad.

 When I looked back to determine how I was exposed I knew I did not work in the gardens at all.
 So in hindsight, I’m certain my dog stepped in a small patch in one of the gardens and transferred the oils to my legs when she layed on top of me.
 (I was in shorts).

 I saw her in the gardens right before she came inside and knew there was a small patch there that I had not gotten around to pulling yet.
+Well, that was a huge mistake that I’ll never make again.

 Note to self: don’t wait to remove poison ivy, particularly if you have pets that run through the gardens.